-SCE recognizes there is additional potential option value in alternatives with less expensive upfront costs that meet system needs for a shorter timeframe over alternatives with higher upfront costs but longer term system benefits.
-Specifically, should load develop slower than forecasted, the alternatives with lower front end costs would incur future costs later than currently modeled, thus favorably affecting their cost-benefit performance.
-An analysis was performed to evaluate the sensitivity of the cost-benefit analysis results to uncertainty in the 30-year load forecast (see Section 5.4).
+SCE recognizes there is additional potential option value in alternatives with less expensive upfront costs that meet system needs for a shorter timeframe time frame over alternatives with higher upfront costs but longer- term system benefits.
+Specifically, should load develop slower than forecasted, the alternatives with lower front -end costs would incur future costs later than currently modeled, thus favorably affecting their cost-benefit performance.
+An analysis was performed to evaluate the sensitivity of the cost-benefit analysis results to uncertainty in the 30year load forecast (see Section 5.4).
 SCE considered forecasts that were reflective of growth rates that were lower (0.6%/year) and higher (1.0%/year) compared to the base forecast growth rate (0.8%/year), by considering varying rates in DER growth and electrification.
 In each case, future incremental costs for the Hybrid alternatives incorporating BESS were adjusted to meet the forecasted load growth rate.
-For the lower forecast, the overall benefit to cost ratios were slightly reduced but the relative results were substantially unchanged from the base forecast.
-For the higher load forecast, the ASP rose to the top of the benefit-to-cost ranking, reflecting the robustness of alternatives with adequate capacity margin to address higher load growth scenarios, and the associated amplified reliability/resiliency benefits associated with system tie lines due to the increased load at risk.
+For the lower forecast, the overall benefit -to -cost ratios were slightly reduced but.
+However, the relative results were not substantially unchanged from the base forecastchanged other than a reduction in the performance of the Valley South to Valley North alternatives due to a reduction in their capacity benefits.
+For the higher load forecast, the ASP rose to the top of theoverall benefits increased by a large amount but the relative results among the alternatives again do not change substantially.
+The Valley South to Valley North alternatives that rely on BESS additions are adversely affected due to the high costs of BESS additions to meet the greater capacity need.
+The ASP performs best in incremental benefit-to-cost ranking, reflecting the robustness of ratio among alternatives with adequate capacity margin to address in both lower and higher load growthforecast sensitivity case scenarios, and the associated amplified reliability/resiliency benefits associated with system tie lines due to the increased load at risk.

 Lower upfront cost alternatives that incrementally add BESS to meet capacity needs could also benefit from lower than expected future costs through improvements in technology or market conditions.
 An additional sensitivity case was performed that reduced the costs of the BESS by 50% from the nominal costs assumed in the benefit-to-cost analysis.
-As expected, the benefit-to-cost ratios of the hybrid alternatives improved relative to conventional alternatives under this scenario; but even when the lower cost BESS and low load growth scenarios are combined, the lower cost alternatives (e.g., Valley South to Valley North and Mira Loma), and the high benefit alternatives (ASP) still ranked among the highest in benefit-to-cost performance.
+As expected, the benefit-to-cost ratios of the hybrid alternatives improved relative to conventional alternatives under this scenario; but even when the lower cost BESS and low load growth scenarios are combined, the lower costsubstation-based alternatives (e.g., Valley South to Valley Northperform best in overall benefit-to-cost ratio and Mira Loma), and the high benefit alternatives (ASP) still ranked among the highest inASP continued have superior incremental benefit-to-cost performance.

-Overall this sensitivity analysis demonstrates that for reasonable downward adjustments in forecast load and BESS costs, the option value of deferring capital investments needed to meet system requirements is not likely to be substantial.
+Overall, this sensitivity analysis demonstrates that for reasonable downward adjustments in forecast load and BESS costs, the option value of deferring capital investments needed to meet system requirements is not likely to be substantial in light of the near-term need for system tielines to address the system reliability/resiliency needs.
 Further, the analysis demonstrates that the ASP and other conventional substation alternatives are more robust from the perspective of addressing future load growth uncertainties than the other alternatives, providing margin for higher future load growth from enhanced electrification scenarios beyond those considered in this analysis (see Section 9.4).